newchuyalong/libgdx-learning/Texture-packer.md

 | `grid` | If true, images are packed in a uniform grid, in order. | false |
 | `scale` | For each scale, the images are scaled and an entire atlas is output. | `[1]` |
 | `scaleSuffix` | For each scale, the suffix to use for the output files.
 If omitted, files for multiple scales will be output with the same name to a subdirectory for each scale. | `[""]` |

+## <a id="TextureFilters"></a> Texture filter options ##

+Texture packer use the filters specified in the [Texture.TextureFilter](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/Texture.TextureFilter.html) enum.
+The options for filterMin and filterMag are as following:
+Nearest: no filtering, no mipmaps
+Linear: filtering, no mipmaps
+MipMap & MipMapLinearLinear: filtering, smooth transition between mipmaps
+MipMapNearestNearest: no filtering, sharp switching between mipmaps
+MipMapLinearNearest: filtering, sharp switching between mipmaps
+MipMapNearestLinear: no filtering, smooth transition between mipmaps

 ## <a id="NinePatches"></a>NinePatches ##